 (f) any other matter the Minister considers relevant.

-[Section 9A inserted by No. 1 of 2009 s.
+[Section 9A inserted: No. 1 of 2009 s.
 6.]

 9. Reports

 (1) For the purpose of forming an opinion or exercising any discretion under this Part, the Minister may inform himself as he thinks fit and, in particular, by reference to reports of parole and prison authorities of Western Australia and of any participating State.